NorddeutscherRundfunk/thymeleafjs-adapter/README.md

 // register the thymeleaf engine adapter for your components

 fractal.components.set('ext', '.html');
-// look for files with a .thymeleaf file extension
+// look for files with a .html file extension
 ```